zacharyr0th/website/public/articles/blockchains-in-africa.md

 category: 'technology'
 tags: ['crypto']
 takeaways:
-  - "Africa's growing blockchain adoption offers solutions to longstandingeconomic challenges, with Nigeria and Seychelles leading in venture capital investments."
+  - "Africa's growing blockchain adoption offers solutions to longstanding economic challenges, with Nigeria and Seychelles leading in venture capital investments."
-  - 'Blockchains provides alternatives to unstable local currencies and expensive remittance systems, potentially saving billions in transaction fees.'
+  - 'Blockchains provide alternatives to unstable local currencies and expensive remittance systems, potentially saving billions in transaction fees.'
   - 'Early crypto adoption attempts in El Salvador and the Central African Republic reveal challenges in implementation and infrastructure readiness.'
 ---